A Poor Caliber Is No Excuse

 Afterward, the sister’s criticism of me echoed in my ears: “I don’t know what your motivation in always going on about how your caliber is poor is.”
 She was right—I was always quick to say my caliber was poor.
 What motivations and corrupt disposition were secretly controlling me?

 One day, I read these words of God: “You should examine yourself carefully to see whether you are a correct person.
 Are your goals and intentions made with Me in mind?
 Are all your words and actions said and done in My presence?
 I examine all of your thoughts and ideas.
 Do you not feel guilty?
 You put on a false front for others to see and you calmly assume an air of self-righteousness; you do this to shield yourself.
 You do this to conceal your evil, and you even think up ways to push that evil onto someone else.
 What treachery dwells in your heart!” (“Chapter 13” of Utterances of Christ in the Beginning in).
 After reading God’s words, I began to reflect on myself: When faced with a duty I had never done before, the first thing I would do was tell the other brothers and sisters that my caliber was poor, because I was afraid they would think little of me if I did the duty badly.
 I did this for the sake of my own fame and status.
 The implication was, it’s not my fault if I do it badly; it’s not that I haven’t put all my energy into it, but that it’s beyond my caliber.
 Whenever I encountered any difficulty in performing my duty, I was unwilling to suffer and pay a price to face it head-on.
 I was afraid of responsibility, too.
 So I just used my poor caliber as an excuse to push my duties onto someone else, to make them think I was rational and self-aware.
 Almost every time I had to suffer hardship and pay a price or had to shoulder some responsibility, I’d step back.
 Actually, I was living by the satanic interpersonal philosophy of “Sensible people are good at self-protection, seeking only to avoid making mistakes.”
 It seemed pretty smart—using my own devious means to avoid responsibility—but in actuality I had missed out on many opportunities to seek and understand the truth.
-In fact, the caliber that God gives each one of us is fit for purpose; yet I had not exerted all my heart and energy based on what I was capable of achieving, in order to gain and do my duty well; instead, I always used my poor caliber as an excuse for not practicing the truth, to try to trick and deceive God.
+In fact, the caliber that God gives each one of us is fit for purpose; yet I had not exerted all my heart and energy based on what I was capable of achieving, in order to gain the work of the Holy Spirit and do my duty well; instead, I always used my poor caliber as an excuse for not practicing the truth, to try to trick and deceive God.
 Is this not so crafty, so evil?
 And how could I be guided by God thus?

 God’s words say, “‘Though my caliber is low, I have an honest heart.’
 When most people hear this line, they feel good, don’t they?
 This matter involves God’s requirements of people.
 What requirements?
 If people are lacking in caliber, it is not the end of the world, but they must possess an honest heart and, as such, will be able to receive God’s praise.
 No matter what your situation, you must be an honest person, speak honestly, act honestly, be able to perform your duty with all your heart and mind, and be faithful, and you must not shirk your work, be sly or deceitful, be crafty, try to outwit others, or talk in circles; you must be a person who loves the truth and pursues the truth. … You say, ‘My caliber is low, but I am honest at heart.’
 When a duty falls to you, however, you are afraid of suffering or that if you do not fulfill it well, you will have to bear the responsibility, so you make excuses to shirk it and recommend others to do it.
 Is this an expression of an honest person?
 It clearly is not.
 How, then, should an honest person behave?
 They should accept and obey, and then be utterly devoted in doing their duties to the best of their ability, striving to meet God’s will.
 This is expressed in several ways.
 One way is that you should accept your duty with honesty, not think about anything else, and not be half-hearted about it.
 Do not plot for your own benefit.
 This is an expression of honesty.
 Another way is putting all your strength and heart into it.
 You say, ‘This is everything I can do; I will put it all into play, and dedicate it completely to God.’
 Is this not an expression of honesty?
 You dedicate all you have and all you can do—this is an expression of honesty” (“People Can Only Truly Be Happy by Being Honest” in Records of Talks of Christ of the Last Days).
 God’s words offered me a path to practice: God does not care whether people’s caliber is good or poor; what’s key is whether they have a heart that is honest, whether they can accept the truth, and put it into practice.
 Although my caliber is poor, and I’m a little slower in understanding the truth, and sometimes follow doctrine, if my heart is honest, and I constantly pursue the truth to resolve my corrupt disposition as I perform my duty, if I do all I can to carry out what God asks, then I shall receive God’s guidance and blessings, and will gradually be able to understand the truth.
 As I enter the truth I will be able to make up for my shortcomings with regard to my poor caliber, and I will get better and better at understanding and seeing things.
 After understanding God’s will, I began to rely on God to get better when I performed my duty.
 No longer did I offload the things that were not evident to me, that I didn’t understand, onto other people, but tried hard to seek and work them out for myself.
 Thanks be to God!
 When I practiced as God asks, I too was able to see problems in my duty—and although there were times when relatively complex issues remained unclear to me, by searching for the principles of the truth with the brothers and sisters, they gradually became apparent to me, and I felt lighter and more liberated when I performed my duty.